Students connect with senior leaders and go behind the scenes in their city to explore how to be a leader with CQ.

 Through adapting to new environments they will be more Agile

-Students prepare for the programme by getting to know each other and setting their learning targets.
+Students prepare for the programme by getting to know each other and setting their learning goals.

 The City & Leadership